Merkel says euro zone must stick to reform pledges

 Merkel is facing increased calls in the crisis-stricken euro zone to ease up on tough fiscal measures that have deepened a recession in peripheral countries such as Greece and to make reviving economic growth a bigger political priority.

-"We both concur that in the euro zone we must stick to the program and the rules that have been agreed," Merkel told a joint news conference with Slovenia's Prime Minister Janez Jansa.
+"We both concur that in the euro zone we must stick to the programmes and the rules that have been agreed," Merkel told a joint news conference with Slovenia's Prime Minister Janez Jansa.

 Echoing Merkel's tough line, Jansa said: "There is no 'either-or' when it comes to stability or economic growth. ...
 Such growth should not lead to higher public debts, which would not be good for future generations."